 Ask questions – Don’t assume.
 Ask.
 Many times something you don’t understand has a valid reasoning behind it.

 Consider where you can grow and serve best – Church should be selected based on more than whether you liked a worship service.
 That’s certainly part of it, but where can God use you and your family best?
 Where will you best grow?

 Consider a second visit – Don’t mark a church off unless it were obvious why you’re doing so.
 Sometimes it takes several visits before you know if a church is right for you.

 Those are my suggestions.
+Obviously, you should do all this in a spirit of prayer.
 What suggestions do you have when visiting a church?